clemence30/spring-boot-student/README.md

 ## Description

-Api rest that allows to manage a student (create, delete, update...) + frontend
+Api rest that allows to manage a student (create, delete, update...)

 ## Technology stack